North Shore Railway Modellers' Association, Inc

 It will be interchangeable between being a U Drive layout and a Club driven layout depending on the needs of the exhibitions attended.The Junior Group is also grateful to a kind donation from Keith Hayes of Beecroft of track, points, controllers and some building kits, which will be put into good use on the layout extension.
 The donation could not have come at a more welcome time.

+The westbound (inner) track is DCC and the (eastbound) outer track can be operated as DCC or DC.
+Code 83 track has been used as the point work accommodates fine scale wheels better.
+An 18-road fiddle yard with automatic track selection via rotary switches and diode matrix has been developed.
+There are also eight ancillary sidings.
 The modules are designed to fit into Mainline or Dungog trailers for transport.
-An access drawbridge will be provided to save the creaking knees and backs from the trauma of a duck-under.
+An access drawbridge is provided to save the creaking knees and backs from the trauma of a duck-under.

 This 0 gauge point-to-point shunting layout is based on the docks area of a 'pill' (the word Pill being Welsh for tidal inlet) off the River Severn in the UK.